Colombia to launch road map to develop hydrogen as fuel -minister

 "We expect to see between 10 and 15 blocks assigned," he said.

-The minister said a decision by Anglo-Swiss mining company Glencore Plc to buy out its partners Anglo American Plc and BHP at coal mine Cerrejon was a boon for Colombia’s coal industry.
+The minister said a decision by Anglo-Swiss mining company Glencore Plc (GLEN.L) to buy out its partners Anglo American Plc (AAL.L) and BHP (BHP.AX) at coal mine Cerrejon was a boon for Colombia's coal industry.

 Though indigenous communities in La Guajira, where Cerrejon is located, have decried pollution, dust, noise, water use and health problems caused by the mine, Mesa said Glencore's decision will guarantee jobs and investment.